Day Six: El Cuerpo Comienza a Recordar la Seguridad

 Emotional alchemy refers to the transformational process through which emotions culturally labelled as negative, such as grief, fear, and despair, can become pathways to gratitude, joy, and faith when they are authentically and mindfully felt rather than suppressed or bypassed (Greenspan, 2003).
 This framework challenges the dominant cultural emphasis on emotional control and positivity, suggesting instead that what we call healing requires moving through rather than around rugged emotional terrain.

 I have been avoiding this grief for a very long time.
-There was no space for it in a life organized around survival.
+There was no space for it in a life organised around survival.
 When you are juggling three contracts across two institutions, preparing courses in whatever hours remain after committee meetings and student advising, there is no time to sit with the question of what you might be losing in the process.
 The hamster wheel of precarious academic labour does what it is designed to do: it keeps you running too fast to notice that you are running in place.

 An Accounting of What Was Lost